 ECS/ NACH return charges

-If your transaction fails due to lack of funds or any other reason, the respective financial institution (bank) shall levy a charge as a penalty.
-Such charges are disclosed by the relevant financial institution to their customers and may vary from one financial institution to another.
-Bajaj Finance Limited is one of the most trusted and transparent financial institutions in the country and it recommends that their customers maintain sufficient funds in their account at least a day prior to the EMI payment date.
-This will help avoid any ECS/ NACH return charges by their financial institution (bank).
+If your transaction fails due to lack of funds or any other reason, the respective financial institution levies a charge as a penalty.
+Such amounts are disclosed by the relevant financial institution to their customers and may vary from one financial institution to another.
+Bajaj Finance Limited is a trusted and transparent financial institution.
+We recommend that all our customers maintain sufficient funds in their accounts at least a day before the EMI payment date.
+This will help you avoid any ECS/ NACH return charges by their financial institution.

 Frequently asked questions

-The penalty charges for ECS/ NACH return depends on the respective financial institution/ banks.
-The charges may also vary from bank to bank. (please refer to the schedule of charges of your bank)
+The penalty charges for ECS/ NACH returns depend on the respective banks.
+The costs may also vary from bank to bank.

-To avoid ECS return charges, you need to ensure that there is enough balance in your EMI repayment bank account by the EMI due date.
+To avoid ECS return charges, you must ensure enough balance in your EMI repayment bank account by the EMI due date.

-Mandate cannot be cancelled for your active loans.
-However, you can cancel mandates for your closed loans and there are no charges applicable for the same.
+The mandate can’t be cancelled for your active loans.
+However, you can cancel mandates for your closed loans for which no charges are applicable.